Construction 3D printing: 3D printed bridges

 In Spain, the first pedestrian bridge printed in 3D in the world (3DBRIDGE) was inaugurated 14 December 2016 in the urban park of Castilla-La Mancha in Alcobendas, Madrid.
 The 3DBUILD technology used was developed by ACCIONA, who was in charge of the structural design, material development and manufacturing of 3D printed elements.
 The bridge has a total length of 12 meters and a width of 1.75 meters and is printed in micro-reinforced concrete.
 Architectural design was done by Institute of Advanced Architecture of Catalonia (IAAC).

 The 3D printer used to build the footbridge was manufactured by D-Shape.
 The 3D printed bridge reflects the complexities of nature's forms and was developed through parametric design and computational design, which allows to optimize the distribution of materials and allows to maximize the structural performance, being able to dispose the material only where it is needed, with total freedom of forms.
 The 3D printed footbridge of Alcobendas represented a milestone for the construction sector at international level, as large scale 3D printing technology has been applied in this project for the first time in the field of civil engineering in a public space.

+In 2020, Plaine Commune Grand Paris awarded a consortium led by Freyssinet with Lavigne & Chéron Architectes, Quadric, XtreeE and LafargeHolcim the design–build of a 40‑metre pedestrian footbridge in Aubervilliers, whose deck is to be entirely made of 3D‑printed structural concrete, announced for delivery ahead of the 2024 Olympic Games.

 3D printed architectural forms

 In August 2018 in town of Palekh (in Russia) was the world's first application of additive technology for 3D-printing new forms for a fountain.

 The "Snop" (Sheaf) fountain was originally created in the middle of the 20th century by famous sculptor Nikolai Dydykin.
 Nowadays, during restoration of the fountain, its shape was changed from a rectangular shape to a round one; with corresponding upgrades to the fountain's backlight system.
 The renovated fountain now is 26 meters in diameter, 2.2 meters deep.
 The parapet of the 3D fountain with internal communication channels was printed by the AMT construction printer produced by AMT-SPETSAVIA group.

+In 2017, a truss‑like sculptural concrete column for a preschool playground in Aix‑en‑Provence, France, was produced using 3D‑printed formwork, illustrating how additive manufacturing can generate complex voided geometries for cast structural elements.

+3D‑printed biomimetic concrete modules have also been deployed to enhance marine habitats.
+In May 2019, thirty‑two reef units designed by Seaboost with XtreeE and printed using Vicat's concrete ink were submerged off Agde on the Mediterranean coast as part of the Récif'Lab program; earlier prototypes were installed in the Calanques National Park in 2017, and a sculptural unit was immersed in Monaco in October 2021.